The famed Friar’s Tavern was located at 279 to 283 Yonge St (at Dundas Square on the southeast corner) in downtown Toronto.

 Before Friar’s Tavern

-The 3-storey building was constructed in 1918 for the American restaurant chain, Child’s Restaurants.
-Designed by the restaurant’s New York City architect, JC Westervelt, the Beaux-Arts Classicism style building was home to the restaurant on the main floor with Karry’s Billiards and Bowling on the upper floors.
+The 3-storey building was constructed in 1918 for the American restaurant chain Child’s Restaurants.
+Designed by the restaurant’s New York City architect, John Chorley Westervelt, the Beaux-Arts Classicism style building was home to the restaurant on the main floor with Karry’s Billiards and Bowling on the upper floors.
 The brick and steel structure is clad with white-glazed terra cotta.
 Other architectural elements include several large windows, fluted piers, festoons, a band of rosettes and a cornice.

 After Karry’s left the building in the early 1950’s, the upper floors were then used as office space for a number of years.

 Child’s Restaurant had three locations in Toronto.
 It was a popular restaurant that appealed to those looking for a nice, reasonably-priced meal plus it also hosted many parties for Toronto’s who’s who.
 After more than four decades at this location, the restaurant closed in the early 1960s.
-For a few years, the main floor was home to The Stage Restaurant before Friar’s Tavern took over the building.
+The main floor was home to The Stage Restaurant for a few years before Friar’s Tavern took over the building.